 How did you do that?
 This is the sort of question that, dependent on the emphasis, can mean many different things.

-This year my husband has had his birthday during lockdown, so the usual options for birthday treats, like going out for a meal, were not an option.
+This year my husband has had his birthday during lockdown.
+That meant that the usual options for birthday treats, like going out for a meal, were not an option.
 Instead I offered to cook his favourite foods at home – and he asked could I make a Black Forest Gateaux?
 Well the answer was, a not very confident, possibly.
-I set to work to make a fat free chocolate cake, which you then fill with cherries and cream – definitely not a healthy option – but I hoped that it tasted as nice as it looked.
+I set to work to make a fat free chocolate cake, which you then fill with cherries and cream.
+Definitely not a healthy option, but I hoped that it tasted as nice as it looked.
 His reaction when he saw the cake was: ‘How did you do that?’
-Now he didn’t want me to explain the details of the recipe and go through the step by step process of making, assembling and decorating the cake – it was more, what we call a backhanded compliment – ‘How did YOU do that?’
+I knew he didn’t want me to explain the details of the recipe, and go through the step by step process of making, assembling and decorating the cake.
+It was something of a backhanded compliment, more like, ‘How did YOU do that?’

-In the same way, I have expectations of God, but frequently his timing in sending blessing and encouragement often surprises me – how he has worked things together, at just the right time to bless, to strengthen, to provide, how did you do that?
+In the same way, I have expectations of God, but frequently his timing in sending blessing and encouragement often surprises me.
+How he has worked things together at just the right time, to strengthen, and to provide.
+How did He do that?
 Amazing God.